 Policy in Practice is bringing councils together to change the way we think about poverty and homelessness.
-Funded by Trust for London, this work pools Housing Benefit and Council Tax Support data from London Boroughs to track how the income, employment and housing circumstances of over three quarters of a million low-income Londoners change over two years.
+Funded by Trust for London, this work pools Housing Benefit and Council Tax Support data from 19 London Boroughs to track how the income, employment and housing circumstances of over half a million low-income Londoners will changedover the past two years.